lenmorld/devto_posts/quick_node_express_mongodb/POST.md

 > Mongo DB Atlas is a fully-managed database-as-a-service available on AWS, Azure, and GCP

-Previously mLab, Atlas is the easiest and fastest way to have a mongo db.**Why?**
+Previously mLab, Atlas is the easiest and fastest way to have a mongo db. **Why?**

 - Quick, simple, and fast: no installation and config files.
 After signing up and creating a cluster (takes 5 minutes), you're all set.

-- It's in the cloud: not running in your machine as a Mongo service, nor in a disk file like `diskdb` .
+- It's in the cloud: not running in your machine as a Mongo service, nor in a disk file like `diskdb`.
 You can manage it from anywhere through the Atlas web app.
 For your app, you only need a connection URL to access the db.

 - Very cool UI: Atlas dashboard is very intuitive, and first-time users will find it easy with the visual cues and steps

-`db.js`

 # Cloud setup

+> There might be some slight screenshot differences to the actual Atlas UI by the time you do this, but the

 ### 1. First sign up here: